5 Biggest Myths About Mortgage Refinance

 Key Takeaways

-• A common mistake about mortgages is thinking that refinancing is free.
-Actually, you have to pay fees, which can be 2 to 5 percent of your mortgage amount.
+- A typical mortgage mistake is thinking that refinancing is free.
+You must pay fees of 2 to 5 percent of your mortgage amount.

-• When you refinance, your house doesn't get a new claim on it, but you do need to pass a credit check.
+- When you refinance, your house doesn't get a new claim, but you must pass a credit check.

 Myth 1: Refinancing is free.

-Actually, no. When you refinance your mortgage, you can save money in the long run.
-But there are costs you have to pay upfront that many people don't talk about.
-You don't need to make a down payment, but there are still closing costs, just like when you got your first home loan.
+Actually, no. Refinancing your mortgage can save you money in the long run.
+However, there are upfront costs that many people need to talk about.
+You don't need to make a down payment, but there are still closing costs, like when you got your first home loan.

 These costs can be between two and five percent of the new loan's amount.
-For example, if you're refinancing a $250,000 mortgage with three percent fees, you'd have to pay $7,500 upfront.
-Some lenders let you add these costs to your new loan, but that means you'll have to pay more back in the end.
+For example, if you're refinancing a $250,000 mortgage with three percent fees, you must pay $7,500 upfront.
+Some lenders let you add these costs to your new loan, so you must repay more.

-Myth 2: The interest rate is the most important factor.
+Myth 2: The interest rate is the most critical factor.

-Actually, getting a good interest rate is a big deal for many homeowners.
-But before you refinance, it's important to think about the loan term too, because it can affect how much you save.
+Getting a reasonable interest rate is a big deal for many homeowners.
+But before you refinance, it's essential to consider the loan term because it can affect how much you save.

 When you refinance to a loan with the same term, like another 30-year loan, the payment schedule starts over.
-For example, if you've been paying for 10 years, it goes back to zero.
-This means you end up paying more overall because most of your early payments went to interest.
+For example, if you've been paying for 10 years, it returns to zero.
+You spend more overall because most of your early payments went to interest.

 Switching to a loan with a lower rate and a shorter term, like a 15-year mortgage, can help you save money in the long run.
-Or, you could make bigger monthly payments to pay off the loan faster.
+You could also make more significant monthly payments to repay the loan faster.

 Myth 3: Selling the house will be impacted by a refinance.

-Actually, when you refinance your mortgage, you're not adding any extra claims on your house.
+When you refinance your mortgage, you don't add any extra claims to your house.
 You're just swapping out the old mortgage for a new one.
 So, refinancing doesn't affect selling your home or your ownership title in any way.

-It's important to note that mortgages aren't as bad for your property as other types of claims, like liens.
+It's important to note that mortgages are better for your property than other claims, like liens.
 When you sell your house, the money usually goes towards paying off any loans, including your mortgage.

-When you refinance, the only things that matter are your credit score and work history, which show if you can pay back the loan.
-This won't limit selling your house any more than your original mortgage did.
+When you refinance, the only things that matter are your credit score and work history, which show whether you can repay the loan.
+This will only limit selling your house as much as your original mortgage did.

 Myth 4: A credit check is not necessary.

-Actually, when you refinance your home loan, lenders will want to check your credit.
+Lenders will want to check your credit when you refinance your home loan.
 You might wonder why, especially if you've been paying your loans on time.
-But to them, it's like you're getting a new loan, so they need to make sure you're in good financial shape.
+But to them, it's like you're getting a new loan, so they need to ensure you're in good financial shape.

-The best refinancing rates usually go to homeowners with high credit scores, like above 760.
+The best refinancing rates usually go to homeowners with high credit scores above 760.
 Lenders also want to see that you don't have too much debt compared to your income.
-They look at something called your debt-to-income ratio, which should ideally be less than 36%.
+They look at your debt-to-income ratio, which should ideally be less than 36%.
 Some people might be surprised to find out they don't qualify.

 So, before you apply to refinance, check your debt-to-income ratio and your credit score.
-The goal is to get the best rate possible, so make sure your finances are strong enough for it, or at least better than before.
+The goal is to get the best rate possible, so make sure your finances are strong enough, or at least better than before.

 Myth 5: Refinancing your mortgage is only possible once.

-Actually, you can refinance your mortgage more than once.
+You can refinance your mortgage more than once.
 Some people think you can only do it once, but that's not true.
 You can do it as many times as you want.
-But since it can cost a lot, you need to make sure it's worth it each time.
+But since it can cost a lot, you must ensure it's worth it each time.
 If you've refinanced recently, you can use a refinance calculator to see if it's a good idea to do it again.

-You might need to wait a bit between refinances.
-Some lenders want you to wait a certain amount of time before you can do it again.
+You should wait between refinances.
+Some lenders want you to wait a certain amount before you can do it again.
 But technically, you can refinance as many times as you need to.
-Just remember, if you refinance again too soon, you might have to pay a penalty on your loan.
+Remember, if you refinance again too soon, you might have to pay a penalty on your loan.

-Also, not many mortgages have penalties for paying them off early these days, but it's still smart to look around for the best lender before you decide to refinance.
+Also, only a few mortgages have penalties for early payment, but it's wise to look around for the best lender before you decide to refinance.

 FAQs regarding refinancing a mortgage